-The Road Legal 4WD Association focuses on building trail access for full-sized, road legal 4x4 type vehicles that fit within the definition of what we term Road Legal Four Wheel Drive machines (RL4WD).
+The Road Legal 4WD Association focuses on building trail access for full-sized, road legal 4x4 type vehicles that fit within the definition of what we term Road Legal Four Wheel Drive vehicles (RL4WD).

 Why Road Legal?

-Large acres of land are becoming more and more rare.
+Large acres of land are becoming more and rarer.
 With smaller parcels being the norm, we need to move from one trail to the next using road routes.
 By keeping machines road legal, we avoid a lot of permits and legislation needed for road access.
 We want to see our trail systems connect all over!
 May laws are already in place to define what is safe to drive and legal to register on the roads, so we use those as the base in everything we do.

-Building trails for RL4WD's is far easier than for big 4x4's.
-By keeping RL4WD's smaller, we have far more opportunities to get more trails.
+Building trails for RL4WD's that are smaller, we have far more opportunities to get more trails.
 If you have a comment on this article, feel free to post it below!